capstone-mgh/capstone-mgh.github.io/ml.md

 #### Residual Plot of Random Noise
 ![loss-noise](images/ml/residual_plots_random.png)

 We would also like to have an R^2-like metric to evaluate our performance.
-Since an explicit formulation is not available, the closest proxy we can think of is a comparison of residual variance between a random-prediction model and our CNN.
+Since an explicit formulation is not available, a close proxy is a comparison of residual variance between a random-prediction model and our CNN.

 ### Results